 As the name suggests, the off-grid (or standalone) system is not connected to the utility grid.
 It has a battery inverter, a backup source (a battery bank), and a generator to provide backup power.

 A battery bank is a set of batteries.
 Depending on the size of the system, the battery bank may consist of anywhere from 2-20 batteries.
-In some cases, solar panel installation companies use more than one battery bank to ensure they are able to meet the home’s energy storage needs.
+In some cases, solar panel installation companies use more than one battery bank to ensure they can meet the home’s energy storage needs.

 The hybrid system is a combination of the off-grid and grid-tied systems.
 A hybrid system connects to the grid and also has a backup battery system that stores energy for later use.
 The ability of a hybrid system to store energy enables it to be used as a backup power supply during blackouts.